When it comes to highly influential and important comic book big players, two names will be mentioned at once: DC Comics and Marvel Comics.

 While both have left their mark on the history (and the turnover) of the industry, DC Comics can be also credited with refining a giant imaginary world in which superheroes such as Batman, Wonder Woman, Superman and others would roam.
 DC actually invented several detailed versions of that world.

 In that case, we speak of not just a certain imaginary universe, but of a multiverse.
-Even though science fiction authors and writers from the 19th century already proposed the idea of parallel universes with slight contrasting natural laws, and minor differences to the known world decades earlier, as well as the nature of corresponding thought experiments, the detail of DC’s concept was extraordinary, according to author Friedenthal.
+Even though science fiction authors and writers from the 19th century had already proposed the idea of parallel universes with slight contrasting natural laws, and minor differences to the known world decades earlier, as well as the nature of corresponding thought experiments, the detail of DC’s concept was extraordinary, according to author Friedenthal.

 Ever since the 1940s, slowly and carefully at first, the DC authors were busy in establishing a multiverse that allowed for different versions of the superheroes to travel and switch between distinct versions of their natural environment.
 And “…by the end of the 1960s and beginning of the 1970s, DC (in part copying the intentional world-building continuity of rival Marvel Comics) was working deliberately to create a cohesive story world spanning multiverse full of different Earths.”